-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Lafayette, approximately 31% of students took out student loans averaging $6,179 a year.
 That adds up to $24,716 over four years for those students.

 The student loan default rate at Lafayette is 1.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Lafayette Graduates Make?students who graduate from Lafayette with a bachelor's degree go on to jobs where they make an average salary of $68,600 in their early years.
-That's great news for Lafayette students since it is 72% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Lafayette Graduates Make?bachelor's degree recipients from Lafayette make around $68,600 per year during the early years of their employment.
+This is good news for future Lafayette graduates since it is 72% more than the average college graduate's salary of $39,802 per year.